 The absence of a substantial number of workers, even if only temporary due to quarantine measures, assumed or proven infections, may cause a strain on continuing activities of your company.
 While the available staff shall be flexible, it is important that they are not exposed to additional stress that can endanger their health or safety.
-This can be avoided by

-Elaborating back-up plans/cross training schemes for staff members, especially for crucial positions Keeping additional workload as low as possible, avoiding overburdening ensuring that this situation does not last too long \longrightarrow fix a date for revising the situation respecting for rules and agreements on working hours and rest periods ensuring that staff can fully disconnect from work when off-duty considering additional training and support for people who take over other/additional work, especilly for interim staff Important monitoring role for line managers → important monitorno fote for line manaders
+This can be avoided by ensuring that this situation does not last too long $\longrightarrow$ fix a date for revising the situation respecting for rules and agreements on working hours and rest periods ensuring that staff can fully disconnect from work when off-duty considering additional training and support for people who take over other/additional work, especilly for interim staff